kivle/msfs-map/README.md

-# Wikipedia virtual tour guide for MSFS 2020
+# Wikipedia virtual tour guide for MSFS 2020/2024

+NOTE: A new patched version of vfrmap.exe is required for MSFS 2024.
+Download from the release page below!

-The aim of this project is to provide a "virtual" tour guide that reads Wikipedia articles about the places you fly over in Microsoft Flight Simulator 2020.
+The aim of this project is to provide a "virtual" tour guide that reads Wikipedia articles about the places you fly over in Microsoft Flight Simulator 2020/2024.
 A video is worth more than a thousand words, so here is a video of it in action over the island of Ibiza:

 https://www.youtube.com/watch?v=2rDPMjrYLFg